xmigrate/xmigrate-docs/docs/source/architecture.rst

    xmigrate

 Xmigrate is designed to support lift and shift migrations of server workloads.
-Currently it only supports migration of Linux servers.
+Currently, it only supports the migration of Linux servers.
-Xmigrate now supports migration of servers to AWS, Azure and GCP.
-Xmigrate works for all kind of application workload migration like web server, DB systems, ERP applications, CRM applications, CMS etc.
+Xmigrate now supports the migration of servers to AWS, Azure, and GCP.
+Xmigrate works for all kinds of application workload migration like web servers, DB systems, ERP applications, CRM applications, CMS etc.

-High level design
+High-level design
 -----------------

    .. image:: images/xmigrate_architecture.png